Reg Empey

-Biography

-Early life
+Early life and career

 Reg Empey was born in West Belfast on 26 October 1947.
-His family were retailers, and his uncle was Stormont Ulster Unionist MP Joseph Morgan.
+His family were retailers, and his uncle was Stormont Ulster Unionist MP Joseph Morgan; another uncle was Ben Horan, who was a Belfast councillor for over 20 years.
 Empey attended Hillcrest Preparatory School, Belfast, and The Royal School, Armagh, before graduating with an economics degree from Queen's University of Belfast, where his contemporaries included the future MP Bernadette Devlin.
 After that he built up a business career, specifically in retailing.
 His Royal Avenue store, located opposite the British Army barracks, was destroyed in an explosion, and looted.

 He first entered politics in the late 1960s when he joined the Ulster Young Unionist Council.
 Along with other hardline unionists, he left in protest at reforms and became an early member of the Vanguard Progressive Unionist Party, serving as the party chairman in 1975 and being elected to the Constitutional Convention in the same year.

 When Vanguard split during the Northern Ireland Constitutional Convention, Empey joined the breakaway group which formed the United Ulster Unionist Party, serving as the party's deputy leader from 1977 until its dissolution in 1984.

+Political career

 Ulster Unionist Party

 Empey then rejoined the Ulster Unionist Party (UUP).
 He was elected to Belfast City Council, serving as Lord Mayor in 1989–1990 and 1993–1994.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 1994 New Year Honours for services to local government.

 During this period Empey built up a political base in East Belfast, but in 1995 he sought to become the Ulster Unionists' candidate for the North Down by-election.
 He was not selected by North Down party members, losing out to Alan McFarland.